 A number of duties and responsibilities lie on the shoulders of the restaurant manager, and hence their recruiting should never be done in a lousy manner.
 There are certain qualities that you must always look for in a good restaurant manager that further enhances overall restaurant management, such as:

 A restaurant manager is essentially the glue that holds the restaurant together.
 He acts as a bridge between the restaurant owner and the restaurant staff.
 Unless the manager has a strong communication skill, how will he convey the information and thoughts of the owner to the employees and vice-versa?

 The owner will not be present in the restaurant on a daily basis.
 If he wishes to pass on a message to his employees, either regarding the changes in the ways of the operation or applauding for some target achieved, it will often happen only through the manager.
-Similarly, if the employees are facing some problem and they want it to get delivered to the owner it will happen through the manager.
+Similarly, if the employees are facing some problem and they want it to get delivered to the owner, it will happen through the manager.
 While communicating the further course of action to the restaurant staff, the manager should ask them about their opinion and their inputs.
 Since it is the staff who will be on the floor working, their suggestions might have more implementational value.
 A restaurant manager should be empathic towards the employees as well.
+Therefore, looking for a restaurant manager that has good communication skills will not only help you but the employees as well.

 In addition to this, if there are any new entries in the restaurant, the manager will have to communicate all the necessary information about the job description and what is expected out of them.
 Moreover, a restaurant manager should also be the bridge between the employees, and he should ensure that all of them are working cordially and paving the path for your restaurant towards success.